News

 The South African all-rounder is a new addition to the list of probable absentees for the T20 World Cup 2026.
 The Joburg Super Kings captain has recently been sidelined from the remaining SA20 2026 matches after suffering a shoulder injury during their last encounter against the Pretoria Capitals.
 However, the severity of his injury is yet to be known.

-Check the full South Africa squad for T20 World Cup here.
+Check the updated South Africa squad for T20 World Cup 2026 here

 Shaheen Shah Afridi